 Failed to comply with the provisions of NRS 386.490 to 386.610, inclusive, or any other statute or lawful regulation applicable to charter schools; or

-Persistently underperformed, as measured by the performance indicators, measures and metrics set forth in the Charter School Performance Framework for the Charter School.
+Persistently underperformed, as measured by the performance indicators, measures and metrics set forth in the Charter School Performance Framework for the Charter School except as to the high school as set forth in this Charter Contract.

 Pursuant to NRS 388A.330, the Charter Contract may be terminated by the Authority if the Charter School has filed for a voluntary petition of bankruptcy, is adjudicated bankrupt or insolvent, or is otherwise financially impaired such that the Charter School cannot continue to operate.